PaiAnuradha/PokemonReviewApp/README.md

   - Reviewer → Review → One-to-Many

 - Fluent API is used for configuring EF Core models using code instead of data annotations
+- All entity relationships, keys, and constraints are configured within the OnModelCreating method of the DbContext class using Fluent API.
+This approach keeps the entity classes clean and separates the database configuration from the model definitions.

 - Relationships
   Dependent entity    → Principal entity    → Principal’s collection    → Foreign key    → EF Core builds relationship